KOEGlike/meko/README.md

 - `tolerance` this sets the general tolerance for inaccuracies in the 3D print
 - `wall_thickness` this sets the thickness for the case walls
 - `wheel_thickness` this sets how thick the wheel should be

+## Firmware

+The firmware is very WIP!!!!
+It will be written in rust with the esp-idf-svc and embassy-executor frameworks.
+I choose the std route for rust instead of the no-std one, because with std i can use existing std libraries for audio processing, no-std has more performance but it's still in ts infancy, and doesn't have mature libraries.

 ## BOM